Yeshiva: Torah and Bible study

 Intensive study of Chumash (Torah) with the commentary of Rashi is stressed and taught in all elementary grades.
 In Haredi and Hasidic yeshivas, this is often done with Yiddish translations.
 The rest of the Tanach (Hebrew Bible; acronym: Torah and Nach = "Torah, Nevi'im u'Ketuvim"; "Torah, Prophets and Writings") is usually taught through high school, although less intensively.

 In Yeshivot, thereafter, Chumash, and especially Nach, are studied less directly.
 Yeshiva students typically follow the practice of Shnayim mikra ve-echad targum, independently reviewing the upcoming parashah (weekly Torah portion) twice in the original Hebrew and once in Targum Onkelos (an Aramaic translation), together with Rashi's commentary.
 Students often also study Ramban's commentary, functioning in relation to Rashi here, somewhat as Tosafot above; less frequently, other commentaries from the Mikraot Gedolot edition are reviewed.

 Students may similarly study Nach independently (often using the Metzudos commentary); usually, Tanach is not taught per se, with exceptions being the five Megilloth and Tehillim.
 The Rosh Yeshiva delivers a weekly shiur on the parashah, exploring a particular question or theme, with a related ethical or hashkafic teaching; this is often open to the public.

 At Hesder, Religious Zionist and Modern Orthodox yeshivot, the study of Chumash and Nach continues in parallel with Talmud study.
 These institutions offer formal shiurim in many, if not all, of the books of Nevi'im and Ketuvim.
 These are often structured by level, similar to Talmud study, where the text, and its overall structure, is then analyzed in light of the various commentaries and Midrashim, typically complementing the Machshavah shiurim.

 (See further re this approach under Yeshivat Har Etzion.)

 More recent commentaries especially studied are "Netziv" and "Malbim"; as well as reference works such as Da'at Miqra by Mordechai Breuer and others.

-The commentaries by Ramban, Abarbanel, "Rabbeinu Behaye", and "Rav Hirsch" provide much philosophical content.
+The commentaries by Ramban, Abarbanel, "Rabbeinu Behaye", "Rav Hirsch" and Maharal (Gur Aryeh) provide much philosophical content.

 The Sefer ha-Chinuch, although not a commentary per se, offers a systematic legal and philosophic discussion of the commandments, and is similarly studied.
 (The related Minchat Chinuch is often referenced in legal-focused Talmud shiurim.)

 Intensive study of Tanach, as for Machshava, is likewise a feature of many Midrashot.